 We thank Consultant Physicians for their role of diagnosis and treatment of patients.
-In addition, we thank Consultant Microbiologist, Teaching Hospital, Jaffna and staff of antimicrobials guidance of Melioidosis during the course of these studies.
+In addition, we thank Consultant Microbiologist, Teaching Hospital, Jaffna and staff of Department of Microbiology, University of Colombo and for serological diagnosis and antimicrobials guidance of Melioidosis during the course of these studies.